aau-claaudia/hpc/docs/mistral/terms-and-conditions.md

 Mistral may only be used as a **research-supporting and assisting tool**.
 It must not be used to make decisions about data subjects, and AI output must **never stand alone**.
 All outputs must be reviewed professionally and checked by a person before it is used in research or included in research conclusions.

 <!-- 1 -->
-A **data protection impact assessment (DPIA)** must have been prepared for the research project, and it must include the project's use of AI.
+A **data protection impact assessment (DPIA)** must be prepared for the research project in collaboration with Grants and Contracts, and it must include the project's use of AI.
 <!--
 NOTE FOR REVISION:
 Add reference or instructions on where and how to obtain or complete a suitable DPIA for Mistral/AI use at AAU.
 Clarify the process or link to AAU's DPIA documentation for researchers.